KoeleKikkersKlub/PexFroge-App/README.md

 install composer so it doesn't need to be run on the host
 ```
 docker run --rm -v $(pwd)/laravel:/app composer install
+if using windows, use:
+docker run --rm -v "%cd%\laravel:/app" composer install
 ```

 start de stack en generate application key